Developer-DAO/developer-dao-dot-com/frontend/README.md

 That said, there is a limited supply of NFT's that can be created.

-If you get stuck please reach out on our [discord](https://discord.gg/ZHZup79J) and we'd be happy to help.
+If you get stuck please reach out on our [Discord] and we'd be happy to help.

 ## What is this repo?